Johncvieri/Oto-YT/RAILWAY_DEPLOYMENT.md

 ### Common Issues:

-1. **"n8n command not found"**: The Dockerfile should install n8n properly, but if experiencing issues, check the build logs.
+1. **"n8n command not found"**: The nixpacks build process should install n8n properly, but if experiencing issues, check the build logs.

 2. **Environment variables not loaded**: Make sure all required variables are set in the Railway dashboard under "Variables".